Skip to main content

 TableContains

-spansIndividual spans (LLM/tool/custom/eval spans)
+spansIndividual spans (LLM/tool/custom/eval spans) with events and tags

 tracesTrace-level aggregates derived from spans